 Many people are nervous about buying something online sight unseen and may be tempted to pay higher prices for in-store models, rather than an internet discount.
 However, research shows that you will receive a much better impression of whether a mattress works for you by sleeping on it for at least a few weeks rather than a quick 10-minute test drive in a store.
 Most online brands offer generous sleep trial packages and will refund your money if their product isn’t a perfect fit.

 Memory Foam vs. Other Materials and Types

 Coil (innerspring or coil-on-coil) provide more airflow and cooling than almost any other type.
 Nowadays, many products include a layer of memory foam on top for extra comfort.
-The combination of two results in improved lifespan, cooling and you still get that familiar foam feel.
-One such example is luxury mattress from Saatva, a sister company of our Editor’s choice here, Loom & Leaf.
+The combination of two results in improved lifespan, cooling, and you still get that familiar foam feel.
+One such example is luxury mattress from Saatva, a sister company of Loom & Leaf.

 Read More: Our review of the top rated innerspring beds

-Latex is considered as the creme de la creme of materials, and in most cases, the price of latex beds is higher.
-It’s not heat activated and provides a much cooler sleep experience even compared to gel foam.
-It has faster response and better bounce, but it has a completely different feel.
-You won’t get that much hug and contouring with this material.
+Latex is sometimes considered as the creme de la creme of materials, and in most cases, the price of latex beds is higher.
+It’s not heat activated and typically provides a much cooler sleep experience even compared to gel foam.
+It has faster response and more bounce, but it has a completely different feel.
+You won’t get that much hug and extremely deep contouring with this material.
 An example would be Zenhaven mattress.

-These days many manufacturers realized that combining materials and different types negates all negative sides and you end up with a much better product overall.
+These days, many manufacturers think that combining different types of materials can negate all/most negative sides and you can end up with a much better product overall.
 Typical hybrids are coil or latex with foam.
-An example would be the Purple bed.
-Another fantastic example is Leesa mattress which combines latex based foam on top with memory foam below it.
+Another example of polymer and springs is the Purple bed.
+And yet another fantastic example is the Leesa mattress that combines latex-based foam on top with memory foam below it.

 Mattress vs. Toppers